nsbgn/thumbledore/README.md

 being tweaked.
 Thumbledore currently only supports Linux.*

 Touch typing on a standard keyboard is not a great experience.
-Your thumbs idle while your weakest finger contorts to reach keys like `esc` and `bksp`.
-Numbers and other common symbols require you to abandon a comfortable hand position entirely.
+Your thumbs idle while your weakest finger contorts to reach keys like
+<kbd>Esc</kbd> and <kbd>BackSpace</kbd>.
+Numbers and other common
+symbols require you to abandon a comfortable hand position entirely.
 Exotic keyboards can remedy all this, but lack portability.

 Thumbledore is a keyboard layout that works well for fancy keyboards with 2 or more thumb keys per hand, but that *also* fits broadly within